RasaHQ/rasa/docs/docs/reference/rasa/core/channels/rocketchat.md

                             **kwargs: Any) -> None
 ```

-Send message to output channel
+Send message to output channel.

 ## RocketChatInput Objects